helinus/ForgeEssentialsWikiFork/Commands.md

 **/rules remove 2:** The arguments are backwards.
 The game will think that you want rule number remove to be 2, not rule 2 to be removed.
 It will likely tell you about this mistake in a hurtful way.
 ## User Commands
 ### /back
-Teleport to your last death point.
+Teleport to your last death point or teleport (/tp command is being worked on).
 ### /butcher [radius] [type] [x, y, z]
 Kill all hostile mobs within a certain radius, or 10 blocks by default.
 Now you can specify "world" (without quotes) for the radius to kill all of the type of mob in the entire dimension, and can choose from six type groups: passive includes all non-hostile mobs except tamed animals; hostile is self explanatory, except it doesn't cover bosses; golem, villager and tamed are also self-explanatory; all will kill all of the above (basically everything except players and bosses).
 ### /burn [me|player]